 How Long to Wait to Exercise After Tooth Extraction (Surgical or Wisdom Teeth)

 If you had a surgical extraction or wisdom tooth removal, recovery takes longer.
 In this case, how long should you wait to exercise after tooth extraction may extend to 5–7 days or more.
-You can also speed up wisdom tooth recovery with using some tips as well.
+You can also improve recovery outcomes by understanding guidelines like how long does wisdom teeth pain last, which helps you track normal healing.

 High-impact workouts too soon can: